nezaboodka/reactronic/README.md

 }
 ```

-In the example above, the function `load` is a transaction
+In the example above, the function `load` is an action that makes
-that makes changes to `url`, `content` and `timestamp` properties.
+changes to `url`, `content` and `timestamp` properties.
+While the
-While the transaction is running, the changes are visible only inside
+action is running, the changes are visible only inside the action
-the transaction itself.
-The new values become atomically visible
+itself.
+The new values become atomically visible outside of the
-outside of the transaction only upon its completion.
+action only upon its completion.

 Atomicity is achieved by making changes in an isolated data
-snapshot that is visible outside of the transaction (e.g.
+snapshot that is visible outside of the action (e.g. displayed
-displayed on user screen) only when it is finished.
+on user screen) only when it is finished.
 Multiple
 objects and their properties can be changed with full respect
 to the all-or-nothing principle.
 To do so, separate data
-snapshot is automatically maintained for each transaction.
+snapshot is automatically maintained for each action.
 That is a logical snapshot that does not create a full copy
 of all the data.

-Compensating actions are not needed in case of the transaction
+Compensating actions are not needed in case of the action
-failure, because all the changes made by the transaction in its
+failure, because all the changes made by the action in its
 logical snapshot are simply discarded.
-In case the transaction
+In case the action
-is successfully committed, affected caches are invalidated
+is successfully applied, affected caches are invalidated
 and corresponding caching functions are re-executed in a proper
 order (but only when all the data changes are fully applied).

 Asynchronous operations (promises) are supported out of the box
-during transaction execution.
-The transaction may consist
+during action execution.
+The action may consist of a set of
-of a set of asynchronous calls prolonging transaction until
+asynchronous calls prolonging the action until completion of
-completion of all of them.
+all of them.
 An asynchronous call may spawn other
-asynchronous calls, which prolong transaction execution until
+asynchronous calls, which prolong action execution until
 the whole chain of asynchronous operations is fully completed.

 ### Trigger & Cache